StructuresComp/snap-buckling-knots/README.md

 ## How to Use
+The codes are developed under linux systems.
+Please use the codes in linux systems.

 ### Dependencies
 Install the following C++ dependencies:
 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
   - Eigen is used for various linear algebra operations.
-  - IMC is built with Eigen version 3.4.0 which can be downloaded [here](https://gitlab.com/libeigen/eigen/-/releases/3.4.0).
+  - Simulation codes is built with Eigen version 3.4.0 which can be downloaded [here](https://gitlab.com/libeigen/eigen/-/releases/3.4.0).
 After downloading the source code, install through cmake as follows.
     ```bash
     cd eigen-3.4.0 && mkdir build && cd build
     cmake ..